 General Employees Plan benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
-The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2% of average salary for each of the first ten years of service and 2.7% for each remaining year.
-The annuity accrual rate for a Coordinated Plan member is 1.2% of average salary for each of the first ten years and 1.7% for each remaining year.
-Under Method 2, the annuity accrual rate is 2.7% of average salary for Basic Plan members and 1.7% for Coordinated Plan members for each year of service.
+Two methods are used to compute benefits for PERA's Coordinated Plan members.
+Members hired prior to July, 1 1989, receive the higher of Method 1 or Method 2 formulas.
+Only Method 2 is used for members hired after June 30, 1989.
+Under Method 1, the accrual rate for a Coordinated members is 1.2% for each of the first ten years of service and 1.7% for each additional year.
+Under Method 2, the accrual rate for Coordinated members is 1.7% for all years of service.
 For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.